ablab/IsoQuant/README.md

 If reads are grouped (e.g. according to cell type), counts are reported according to the provided grouping.

-IsoQuant version 3.0.0 was released under GPLv2 on July 14th, 2022 and can be downloaded from [https://github.com/ablab/IsoQuant](https://github.com/ablab/IsoQuant).
+IsoQuant version 3.0.0 was released under GPLv2 on August 31st, 2022 and can be downloaded from [https://github.com/ablab/IsoQuant](https://github.com/ablab/IsoQuant).

 #### IsoQuant pipeline
 ![Pipeline](figs/isoquant_pipeline.png)